MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-using-access-modifiers.md

 # Using Access Modifiers in AL

 Access modifiers are used to set accessibility of tables, table fields, codeunits, and queries, which controls whether the object can be used from other code in your module or other modules.
+Setting access to `internal` is linked to the [JSON Files](devenv-json-files.md) setting `internalsVisibleTo`.
+Only

 > [!NOTE]
 > In AL access modifiers are primarily intended for designing APIs and cannot be used as a security boundary.